Anacua, Knockaway, Sandpaper Tree, Sugarberry, Bird-berry, Manzanita

 Sun or shade.
 A subtropical evergreen, partly deciduous in central Texas.
 White flower clusters appear in warm weather, followed by tiny sweet fruits with a pumpkin-like flavor.
 With knotty, twisting trunks, a full grown anaqua may resemble live oak, but the furrowed bark and rough, sandpapery leaves are distinctive.
 It is a charming specimen in all sizes, and reseeds freely in alleys and along fencelines.
 Anaqua provides plentiful food for fruit-eating birds; German settlers in the Texas Hill Country called it Vogelbeerenbaum (bird-berry tree).
 It grows especially large in the alluvial soils of south and southeast Texas; in downtown San Antonio, it can be easily mistaken for live oak.

-Pruning cuts should only be made at a bud or branch; in general, focus on minimizing the number of dead, damaged, or rubbing branches.
+Pruning is always optional.
+Cuts should only be made at a bud or branch; in general, it’s good to focus on minimizing dead, damaged, or rubbing branches.
 As with any tree, remove no more than 25% of the canopy during any five-year cycle.
 Leave the upper 2/3 of any tree’s crown uncut to maintain a healthy specimen, never removing more than the lowest third of the tree in a single pruning period.
 Mulch with about 2” of woodchips or pine bark wherever possible.
 In general, a tree’s mulched area should be six feet at minimum.

 30-40' H, 30-35' W